telerik/telerik-xamarin-forms-samples/ToDo/README.md

 # Telerik Todo

 Telerik Todo is a cross-platform native mobile application designed to make it easy for your to organize notes, ideas and thoughts without losing your focus.
-Whether at work, at school, or at home, Telerik ToDo will help you increase your productivity and reduce your stress levels.
+Whether at work, at school, or at home, Telerik Todo will help you increase your productivity and reduce your stress levels.

 It uses the [Telerik® UI for Xamarin controls](https://www.telerik.com/xamarin-ui) to provide a beautiful design and high-performant UI that enables you to create your simple daily workflows.
 The app is available for Android, iOS and UWP.